WeiJiLab/kernel-inline-hook-framework/readme.md

 ## News

-1) x86_64/x86 kernel module hook support.

-   Thanks to 李钟鸣 <948054294@qq.com> for the bug report and code suggestions.
+1) hookFrameTest module can use kallsyms symbols, not limited to EXPORT_SYMBOL symbols.(See usecase section)

 ## Introduction ##